-Depression Screening and Follow-Up After a Positive Depression Screen for Colorado Community Health Alliance - RAE 6
+Depression Screening and Follow-Up After a Positive Depression Screen for Colorado Community Health Alliance - RAE 7

 Criteria Score HSAG Feedback and Recommendations The health plan provided the description and rationale for the selected narrowed focus, and the reported baseline data support opportunities for improvement for Depression Screening and Follow-Up After a Positive Depression Screen.
-The baseline narrowed focus Depression Screening denominator size is larger than typically recommended for a rapid-cycle PIP; however, the denominator size appears reasonable as it allows for an adequately large baseline denominator size for the Follow-up After a Positive Depression Screen, which is based on a subset of the Depression Screening measure.
-The health plan should ensure the following is feasible for the selected narrowed focus: • Timely data collection to identify members/providers eligible for interventions. • Enough members/providers in the narrowed focus can be reached with interventions to support achievement of the SMART Aim goals.
+The narrowed focus baseline denominator sizes for both measures are larger than typically recommended for a rapid-cycle PIP.
+The health plan should ensure the following is feasible for the selected narrowed focus: Timely data collection to identify members/providers eligible for interventions.
+Enough members/providers in the narrowed focus can be reached with interventions to support achievement of the SMART Aim goals.
+The narrowed focus baseline percentage for the Follow-Up After a Positive Depression Screen measure is quite high (90.3%); however, it is still possible for the health plan to demonstrate statistically significant improvement of the baseline percentage.
+Given the large denominator sizes for both measures and the high baseline percentage for the Follow-Up After a Positive Depression Screen measure, the health plan may want to consider selecting a narrower focus, or a sub-group within the currently selected narrowed focus that may provide greater opportunity for improvement and/or a more manageable number of members to reach for improvement.
 If the health plan is confident in conducting intervention testing with the current narrowed focus, the health plan should include this information as part of the rationale provided in the Narrowed Focus Description section of Table 2.

+Depression Screening and Follow-Up After a Positive Depression Screen for Colorado Community Health Alliance - RAE 7

-Re-review March 2021: The health plan's narrowed focus remained the same in the resubmission.
+Criteria Score HSAG Feedback and Recommendations Re-review March 2021: The health plan's narrowed focus remained the same in the resubmission.
 The health plan should keep in mind HSAG's General Comment when planning intervention testing for Module 3.

-Depression Screening and Follow-Up After a Positive Depression Screen for Colorado Community Health Alliance - RAE 6

-Criteria Score HSAG Feedback and Recommendations 2.
-The narrowed focus baseline specifications and data collection methodology for Depression Screening and Follow-Up After a Positive Depression Screen supported the rapid-cycle process and included: a) Complete and accurate specifications b) Data source(s) c) Step-by-step data collection process d) Narrowed focus baseline data that considered claims completeness Met Not Met HSAG identified the following opportunities for improvement: Depression Screening The anchor date should be specified for the baseline measurement period, not the 12-month rolling measurement period.
-The health plan should clarify the continuous enrollment criteria in Table 3a.
-Continuous enrollment was defined as 30 days from the date of the depression screen.
-Not all members in the denominator will have a depression screen.
+2. The narrowed focus baseline specifications and data collection methodology for Depression Screening and Follow-Up After a Positive Depression Screen supported the rapid-cycle process and included: a) Complete and accurate specifications b) Data source(s) c) Step-by-step data collection process d) Narrowed focus baseline data that considered claims completeness HSAG identified the following opportunities for improvement: Depression Screening The anchor date should be specified for the baseline measurement period, not the 12-month rolling measurement period.
+The baseline measurement period dates reported in Table 3b encompassed one day more than a complete 12-month period.
+It appeared that the start date should have been reported as 8/1/2019, rather than 7/31/2019.
 The data collection process narrative description referred to "the 12-month rolling baseline measurement period."
 This phrase was also used in the narrowed focus narrative description.
 All references to a rolling baseline measurement period should be removed.
 The narrowed focus baseline measurement for each SMART Aim should be based on a fixed 12-month baseline measurement period.
 As the health plan attested to on page 12 of the Module 1 submission form, subsequent 12-month rolling measurement periods will be used to track progress toward achieving the SMART Aim goals throughout the project; however, the baseline measurement period remains fixed.
-Follow-up After a Positive Depression Screen The anchor date should be specified for the baseline measurement period, not the 12-month rolling measurement period.